Rari-Capital/rari-stable-pool-contracts/API.md

 * `account` (address) - The account whose balance we are calculating.

+## int256 RariFundManager.interestAccruedBy(address account)

+Returns the total amount of interest accrued by `account` (excluding the fees paid on interest) in USD (scaled by 1e18).

+Parameters:

+* `account` (address) - The account whose interest we are calculating.

+Development notes:

+* *Ideally, we can add the view modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*

 Development notes:

 * *Ideally, we can add the view modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*